timgoellner/DigitalBlackBoard/README.md

 # Digital Blackboard

 A digital blackboard for schools.<br>
-**This repository is optimized for personal use and is therefore not "plug and play ready"**
+**This repository is not optimized for recreational use and is therefore not "plug and play ready"**

 Detailed information about the project can be found [here](https://timgöllner.de/posts/2).